 Part of Studio Hansa’s “debranding” effort was to consolidate its brand identity into one comprehensive look instead of different looks across many regions, cultures and populations.
 Studio Hansa worked with Suspilne to simplify that, “giving it a consistent look across all regions,” said Scott.

-“The entire system was built in such a way that from the very beginning – before the war and especially when the war started and we understood that we were moving forward and not stopping – we created the concept to be adaptable and flexible for all media, platforms, assets and every type of material,” said Sasha Bolotova, digital team manager, Suspilne, also on Zoom.
+“The entire system was built in such a way that from the very beginning – before the war and especially when the war started and we understood that we were moving forward and not stopping – we created the concept to be adaptable and flexible for all media, platforms, assets and every type of material,” said Sasha Bolotova, design team manager, Suspilne, also on Zoom.
 “Digital was the second center after television.
 In every work flow, every process, we were putting our attention on how these systems would work on digital media, on air and on how it was all going to work together.”

 Referring back to that C, or the lens, Studio Hansa created a system of frames for Suspilne’s digital content – which exists on the web, YouTube, Instagram and so forth – in which the lens acts more like a tab and different colors indicate different types of content.